 Set up of the exam room

+Where exams are being undertaken by mixed cohorts, adult and part-time learners should be accommodated separately or seated two metres from full-time learners and from one another.
 As detailed elsewhere in this guidance, it is important to ensure good ventilation and maximise this wherever possible.

-Invigilators may walk up and down aisles between desks, but there must also be points in the room where an invigilator can stand at least 2 metres from the nearest desks and can see all the candidates in the room.
+Invigilators may walk up and down aisles between desks, but there must also be points in the room where an invigilator can stand at least two metres from the nearest desks and can see all the candidates in the room.
 If an invigilator passes close to a desk but spends the majority of time elsewhere, e.g. at the front or outskirts of a room, that does not make them a contact.

 Invigilators can move between different schools, colleges and learning centres.
 They should ensure they minimise contact and maintain social distancing from other staff, and follow all other protocols for visitors including face coverings.